Writing Judging Panel

 Illustration Judging Panel

-The following panel of enthusiastic and well-respected art directors and agent will select the illustrations to be included in the anthology:
+The following panel of enthusiastic and well-respected art directors and agent selected the illustrations to be included in the anthology:

 Chrissie Boehm, Agent, Artful Doodlers